Jet lag can ruin a holiday if you’re falling asleep over breakfast and staring at the ceiling at night. Follow these easy steps to be jet-lag-free.

 SEE ALSO: The Best Travel-size Beauty Products

 Digestion can become sluggish when you’re not moving around.
 To keep things moving, take a ginger tablet before flying and if your destination is cold, take another when you land.
 When it comes to food, Pollard says to take it easy on the plane.
-Stick to warm, moist foods and avoid bread and crackers, cold desserts, alcohol and coffee.
+To avoid the dreaded "jet bloat" – our bodies become somewhat gassier mid-air – stick to warm, moist foods and avoid bread and crackers, cold desserts, soft drinks, alcohol and coffee.

 To prepare yourself for your new waking hours, it’s important to try to adjust your sleep schedule.
 “Set your watch to the time zone you’re heading into and meditate every two hours for 30 to 60 minutes – this is the golden secret,” Pollard says.
 “Only sleep within the sleeping hours of the time zone you are entering.”